sammyd/iOS8-day-by-day-book/manuscript/38-handoff.md

 a different device, then the currently visible region on the first map will be transferred to the receiving device.

-As ever, the code for today's app is available on the ShinobiControls github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+As ever, the code for today's app is available on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).

 ![iPad Map](images/38/ipad_map.png)